 Salespeople seem to always have so much to do, yet never enough time to get it all finished.
-Recently I had the opportunity to meet one-on-one with about 30 different salespeople over the course of a 2-week period.
+Recently, I met one-on-one with about 30 different salespeople over the course of a two-week period.
 During each of these meetings, the salespeople revealed that they could benefit from some priority management or time management lessons.

-That got me thinking that this is something I bet many people could use.
-So I asked all of my colleagues at The Center for Sales Strategy and LeadG2 for their best time management tips.
-Here's what I gathered.
+That got me thinking that this is something I bet many sales managers and sales teams could use.
+So I asked all of my colleagues at The Center for Sales Strategy (CSS) and LeadG2 for their best time management tips.
+Here's what we gathered.

 24 Time Management Hacks for Busy Sales Reps

 1. Do your paperwork at the end of the day.